kfkaplan/igrins_observability/README.md

 ## Version Notes

 ### (May 2018) Changes for V1.7
 * Switched from custom DS9 XPA commands to using pyds9 (http://hea-www.harvard.edu/RD/pyds9/).
 For the code to run now, you need to install pyds9 on your system.
-Switching to pyds9 increases compatibility with newer operating systems to ensure observabilty.py .
+Switching to pyds9 increases compatibility with newer operating systems.
 * Fixed issues with using 2MASS image mosaics for the finder charts.
 They should work properly now if you were having issues.

 ### (October 2016) Changes for V1.6